alexandengstrom/birchrest/README.md

 ![Linting](https://github.com/alexandengstrom/birchrest/actions/workflows/linting.yml/badge.svg)

 **BirchRest** is a simple, lightweight framework for setting up RESTful APIs with minimal configuration.
-It is designed to be intuitive and flexible, allowing developers to quickly create APIs without heavy dependencies.
+It is designed to be intuitive and flexible.

 Full documentation is available here: https://alexandengstrom.github.io/birchrest